Universal Approximation with Quadratic Deep Networks: Introduction

-In this paper, we present three theorems addressing the above three questions respectively and positively, thereby establishing the intrinsic advantages of quadratic networks over conventional networks.
-More specifically, these theorems characterize the merits of a quadratic network in terms of expressive efficiency, unique capability, and compact architecture respectively.
-We answer the first question with the first theorem, given the network with only one hidden layer, there exists a function that a quadratic network can approximate it with a polynomial number of neurons but a conventional network can only do the same level approximation with a exponential number of neurons.
-Regarding the second question and the second theorem, any radial function can be approximated by a quadratic network in a structure of no more than four neurons in each layer but the function cannot be approximated by a conventional network in the same structure.
-Finally, with the third theorem we provide a new insight into the universal presentation from the perspective of the Algebraic Fundamental Theorem.
-Without introducing complex numbers, univariate polynomials of degree $n$ can be uniquely factorized as multiplication of quadratic terms.
-Since a quadratic network can represent any univariate polynomial in this way, by the Weierstrass theorem and the Kolmogorov theorem that multivariate functions can be represented through summation of univariate functions, we can approximate any multivariate function with a well-structured quadratic neural network, justifying the universal approximation power of the quadratic network. \\
+In this paper, our contributions are to present four theorems addressing the above questions respectively and positively, thereby establishing the intrinsic advantages of quadratic networks over conventional networks.
+More specifically, these theorems characterize the merits of a quadratic network in terms of expressive efficiency, unique representation, compact architecture and computational capacity.
+We answer the first question with the first theorem, given the network with only one hidden layer and admissible activation function, there exists a function that a quadratic network can approximate it with a polynomial number of neurons but a conventional network can only do the same level approximation with an exponential number of neurons.Regarding the second question and the second theorem below, with the ReLU activation function, any continuous radial function can be approximated by a quadratic network in a structure of no more than four neurons in each layer but the function cannot be approximated by a conventional network of the same structure [16], while with the third theorem below we provide a new insight and a new method for a universal presentation from the perspective of the Algebraic Fundamental Theorem.
+Without introducing complex numbers, a univariate polynomial of degree $n$ can be uniquely factorized into a product of quadratic terms instead of first-order terms.
+Since a ReLU quadratic network can represent any univariate polynomial in a \textit{unique and global} manner, and by the Weierstrass theorem and the Kolmogorov theorem that multivariate functions can be represented through summation and composition of univariate functions, we can approximate any multivariate function with a well-structured ReLU quadratic neural network, justifying the universal approximation power of the quadratic network.
+To our best knowledge, our quadratic network is the first-of-the-kind global universal approximator.
+Finally, with the fourth theorem below, we attempt to address the theoretical foundation for quantization of a neural network.
+To approximate the same class of functions with the same error bound, a quantized quadratic network demands a much lower number of weights than a quantized conventional network.
+The saving is almost in the order of $\mathcal{O}\left(\lambda\left(log^{\frac{1}{\lambda-1}+1}(\frac{1}{\epsilon})\right)(\frac{1}{\epsilon})^{\frac{d}{n}}\right)$, $\lambda \geq 2$, $d,n \geq 1$.
+Compared to the previous studies that theoretically explored the properties of quantized networks, our result adds unique insights into this aspect. \\